Your day-by-day itinerary

 Kota Kinabalu: Gateway to Sabah

-Borneo is the land of orang-utans.
-The very best place to see them and learn all about them is at the Sepilok Orangutan Rehabilitation Centre.
-This morning you’ll join a small group and will travel to Sepilok, where a guide will answer any questions you may have about the park’s furry inhabitants.
+Borneo is the land of orangutans, and the very best place to see them and learn all about them is at the Sepilok Orangutan Rehabilitation Centre.
+This morning you’ll join a small group and will travel to Sepilok, where a guide will answer any questions you may have about the park’s hairy inhabitants.
 At feeding time you’ll find yourself at a safe distance, yet incredibly close to the endearing primates.
 You’ll also stop in at a Sunbear Sanctuary nearby, where you can see these unique, endangered bears.
 After your visit to Sepilok you’ll climb into a boat and you’ll travel deeper into the jungle, where you’ll spend 2 nights in a wooden lodge on the riverbank.

 Castaway Beach on Lankayan Island

 You will be staying in a seafront bungalow, situated right on the beach.
 All your meals are included and are served at the restaurant, which boasts an amazingly beautiful open-air wooden terrace.
 After your dinner, you can sit on the terrace and watch the sun setting over the sea.
-On your last day on the island you will leave at 7am and head back to Sandakan where you will continue on your travels.
+On your last day on the island you will leave at 7am and head back to Sandakan.